microsoft/IoT-For-Beginners/1-getting-started/lessons/4-connect-internet/README.md

     code .
     ```

 1. When VS Code launches, it will activate the Python virtual environment.
-You will see this in the bottom status bar:
+This will be reported in the bottom status bar:

     ![VS Code showing the selected virtual environment](../../../images/vscode-virtual-env.png)